 The standard method works well for shale formations, but can’t be applied to reservoir formations, where pressure levels are determined more by mineral composition, porosity and fluid content.
 Up until now, predictions for reservoirs have relied primarily on geological conditions (the basin’s history, reservoir continuity, analogous formations, aquifer size, etc.).

 So E&P launched an R&D initiative to predict formation pressure in reservoirs — an especially vital concern for an oil industry confronted with increasingly complex environments and reservoirs (subsalt, carbonate, etc.).

 The resulting method, which involves the inversion of petro-elastic models (PEMs), can be used in a known environment, calibrated by wells, to obtain information on fluid pressure, based on petrophysical scenarios and velocity data.
 The new strategy was initially validated using logs, then successfully expanded to seismic data.

-An operational prototype for clastic environments has been in development since 2017 and will be deployed in actual deep offshore drilling in 2018.
+An operational prototype for clastic environments has been in development since 2017 and will be deployed in actual deep offshore drilling by 2020.

 The Keys for High-Potential Exploration